Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/prelabs_folder/prelab3.md

 #### Interval Analysis (Abstract Interpretation)

 The basic concept of interval analysis (arithmetic) is taking a point estimate such as a number, and converting it into to a range of possibilities.
-This method has several benefits as a computational technique that allows for the
+This method has several benefits as a computational technique that allows for the creation of enclosures that are certain to contain at least one solution for a specific equation or optimization problem.

-IntvalPy package implementation
+A common use case is the interval extension of a general function which gives an interval of values because giving a precise result such as a point is functionally (and likely mathematically) unfeasible, which is then applied to applications that do not have an exact numerical value such as fuzzy intervals, tolerance analysis (this is a classical part of input-output analysis), constraint programming, propagation of error analysis, and solutions to PDEs of specific families (such as ODE).

+A reader might be wondering how does this apply to simulation?
+There are three major ways that Interval Analysis is sometimes used in simulation: parameter estimation ({cite}`jaulin1993guaranteed`), hybrid simulation ({cite}`gao2011hybrid`), and Robust Simulation and Optimization along with its associated reliability analysis ({cite}`zou2010nonlinearity`, and {cite}`ma2013interval`).
+These are important tools for making models more useful even in varying conditions, and can be used to inform modelling choices that enhance the precision of the conclusions from simulations.

+An Python package that is used for interval analysis [^1] (arithmetic) is Inveralpy.

 #### Fuzzy sets, logic, and numbers